tc39/proposal-temporal/docs/cookbook.md

 ## Advanced use cases

-These are not expected to be part of the normal usage of Temporal, but show some unusual things that can be done with Temporal.
+These are not expected to be part of the normal usage of `Temporal`, but show some unusual things that can be done with `Temporal`.
 Since they are generally larger than these cookbook recipes, they're on their own pages.

 ### Extra-expanded years

-Extend Temporal to support arbitrarily-large years (e.g., **+635427810-02-02**) for astronomical purposes.
+Extend `Temporal` to support arbitrarily-large years (e.g., **+635427810-02-02**) for astronomical purposes.

 → [Extra-expanded years](cookbook-expandedyears.md)